Google invented MapReduce to process petabytes of web data across thousands of machines.

 When Not to Use It

 MapReduce has overhead.
 The MAP phase adds one extra step (launching sub-agents, waiting for them to write, verifying output files).
-For simple tasks below 3,000 lines, this overhead isn't worth it.
+For tasks with a handful of short source documents, this overhead isn't worth it.

 It's also not the right pattern when the source material is homogeneous.
 If all your sources say the same thing from the same perspective, MapReduce doesn't add value because there's no diversity to preserve.
 Just read the documents directly.